lamini-ai/lamini-ai.github.io/docs/index.md

 ```

 Now you're on your way to using the LLM engine on your specific use case!

+To play with different types in an interface, you can log in at [https://lamini.ai](https://lamini.ai) and use the playground there.

 ## Try an example